I am a Computer Science Senior at the Indian Institute of

 Tiago Bresolin, at the Center for Digital Agriculture (UIUC), on

-Foundation Models for Livestock Image Segmentation.
+Foundation Models for Livestock Images.

 Dr. Deepak Mishra

-research group, IIT Jodhpur, on Deep Learning-based
+at IIT Jodhpur, on Deep Learning-based particle physics

 I'm a strong believer of Bruce Lee's